huth2015/ECO5445F19/demo_02_version_control/README.md

 <img src="GitHub_Workflow.jpg" width="1000"/>

-## Version Control 1: Opening an account
+## Version Control 1: Through a Web Browser

 This exercise can be completed on any device that has access to the internet - including your smartphone.